Russia to Britain: ‘don’t give 24 hour ultimatums to a nuclear power’

 In the meantime there have been a stream of warnings from Moscow.

-Maria Zakharova, the Russian Foreign Ministry’s spokesman, has warned that if the British regulator Ofcom withdraws RT’s British broadcasting licence then – as it is apparently threatening to do – then Russia will retaliate by throwing out of Russia every British media outlet working in Russia
+Maria Zakharova, the Russian Foreign Ministry’s spokesman, has warned that if the British regulator Ofcom withdraws RT’s British broadcasting licence – as it is apparently threatening to do – then Russia will retaliate by throwing out of Russia every British media outlet working in Russia

 I can tell you right now that not a single British media outlet will be working in our country if they shut RT down